What is the Cabinet?

 Calling in a Decision

-Decisions of the Cabinet are subject to a call-in procedure whereby residents of Milton Keynes or elected representatives can ask for a decision to be reviewed.
-Any elected Member of the Council, the chair or clerk of any Parish or Town Council or any 20 residents of Milton Keynes may call-in a decision of the Cabinet within a period of 5 days of that decision being published.
-The call-in will be considered at a meeting of the Executive Scrutiny Panel, which will be held within 10 days of the call-in.
+Decisions of the Cabinet or a decision by an individual Cabinet member are subject to a call-in procedure whereby residents of Milton Keynes or elected representatives can ask for a decision to be reviewed.
+Any two councillors, the chair or clerk of any Parish or Town Council or any 20 residents of Milton Keynes may call-in a decision within a period of 5 days of that decision being published.
+The call-in will be considered at a meeting of a Scrutiny Sub-Committee, which will be held within 10 days of the call-in.

-The Executive Scrutiny Panel will have the power to
+The Scrutiny Sub-Committee will have the power to

 - refer the decision back to the Cabinet member or Cabinet that made the decision